-Claire is Year/Pathway lead for the MSci Biological Science / Bioveterinary Science course, running the MSci4 Research Skills module and overseeing the Extended Research Projects.
-Claire is also Deputy lead for the MRes programme and runs the BSc2 Brain Injury Group Project theme.
+Claire is Course Director for the MRes programme and Year/Pathway lead for the MSci4 Biological Science / Bioveterinary Science course, running the MSci4 Research Skills module and overseeing the Extended Research Projects.
 Claire also regularly hosts undergraduate and postgraduate student research projects in her lab.

 Claire is a mentor for In2Research, a programme aimed at bridging the gap between undergraduate and postgraduate study, improving diversity at the PhD level and beyond.
 More information and details on how to join the programme can be found here.

 Cellular mechanisms of impaired neurodevelopment following early life exposure to air pollution